IELTS Essay Questions 2020

 - Nowadays, people are not as fit and active as they used to be in the past which creates health issues in the long-run.
 Why do you think this is?
 What measures can be taken to solve this problem?

-- The amount of violence in computer games, TV programmes and other leisure activities has increased and, as a result, parents are worried about the effect this is having on their children.
+- The amount of violence in computer games, TV programmes and other leisure activities have increased and, as a result, parents are worried about the effect this is having on their children.
 How harmful is this development?
 What can be done to address this situation?

-- Nowadays, when people have to travel abroad for work, many take their family members with them on the business trip.
+- Nowadays, when people have to travel abroad for work, many take their family members with them on a business trip.
 What are the advantages and disadvantages for the individual and his or her family members who travel together?